Special Interest Vehicle Concession Scheme guide

 You and anyone driving your special interest vehicle must only use the vehicle for:

 • a rally is a social event where a parade of special interest vehicles travel together for competition or to meet at an agreed location.
-Rallies and events must be listed in the incorporated club newsletter or on the incorporated club's website or social media page (or in another manner approved by the club or Australian Street Rod Federation, such as the club calendar of events) prior to the event.
+Rallies and events must be listed before the event in the incorporated club newsletter or on the incorporated club's website or social media page (or in another manner approved by the club or Australian Street Rod Federation, such as the club calendar of events).
+Information such as location (start and end), meeting time and date of the event should be included.

-• an impromptu event is an event that has been initiated by a club member, involves one or more vehicles, and must comply with the following elements:
+• an impromptu event that has been initiated by a club member involving one or more vehicles.
+To attend an impromptu event, each club must comply with the following:

-• involves an invitation to wider club members to attend the event; and
+• send an invitation to the wider club members to attend the event

-• where it exists, complies with published club guidelines as to what is a valid event; and
+• comply with published club guidelines as to what is a valid event, where they exist

-• is listed either in the newsletter, on the website, or social media page (or in another manner approved by the club or Australian Street Rod Federation, such as the club calendar of events) prior to the event.
+• before the event, list it in the newsletter, on the website, or social media page (or in another manner approved by the club or Australian Street Rod Federation, such as the club calendar of events).

-Note: Incorporated vehicle clubs should maintain a register of endorsed impromptu events.
-This register should contain information on the impromptu event.
+• Note: Incorporated vehicle clubs should maintain a register of endorsed impromptu events.
+This register should contain information on the impromptu event, such as location (start and end), meeting time and date.

 • exhibiting the vehicle in displays, fetes or similar functions conducted for religious, charitable or educational purposes.